department-of-veterans-affairs/vagov-content/pages/health-care/health-needs-conditions/mental-health.md

 ### Can I speak to a fellow Veteran who's been through this before?

 Yes.
-The **BeThere** peer assistance program, in partnership with Military OneSource, offers support to Servicemembers (including National Guard Soldiers and Reservists), their families, and transitioning Veterans up to 365 days after separation or retirement.
-Through this program, you can talk privately with peer coaches who are Veterans, Servicemembers, or military spouses.
+The **BeThere** peer assistance program, in partnership with Military OneSource, offers support to service members (including National Guard Soldiers and Reservists), their families, and transitioning Veterans up to 365 days after separation or retirement.
+Through this program, you can talk privately with peer coaches who are Veterans, service members, or military spouses.

 To talk with a peer coach, call Military OneSource's free, confidential peer support services at <a href="tel:+1800-342-9647">1-800-342-9647</a>.
 This service is available 24 hours a day, 365 days a year.